jamsinclair/slackmojize/README.md

 To make this resize process easier I made this simple tool to resize emoji to be suitable for upload.

 The app can batch resize `JPEG` and `PNG` files in your browser entirely clientside.
 Gif support pending, trickier to do in the browser.

+> ℹ️ Slack has now updated their emoji creation form to allow larger files.
+Their servers then try and resize the files correctly.
+For one off emoji creation, especially gifs, their form is a faster approach.

 ## Development